 CONCLUSIONS: GERD patients with moderate-to-severe regurgitation, especially despite once-daily PPI treatment, should be considered for minimally invasive treatment with magnetic sphincter augmentation rather than increased PPI dosing.

 TRIAL REGISTRATION: ClinicalTrials.gov, identifier: NCT02505945.

 Bell, R C; Lipham, J C; Louie, B E; Williams, V A; Luketich, J D; Hill, M A; Richards, W O; Dunst, C M; Lister, D G; McDowell-Jacobs, L E; Reardon, P R; Woods, K L; Gould, J C; Buckley, F; Kothari, S N; Khaitan, L; Smith, C D; Park, A; Smith, C C; Jacobsen, G R; Abbas, G; and Katz, P O, "Laparoscopic magnetic sphincter augmentation versus double-dose proton pump inhibitors for management of moderate-to-severe regurgitation in GERD: a randomized controlled trial."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 532.